GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

 Replace `${PROJECT_ID}` with the ID of your Google Cloud Platform project.
 The period at the end is required.

+If your `.gitignore` file is excluding `/config/*.secret.exs`, you'll have to comment that out for this step - we need that file.

 After the build finishes, the image `gcr.io/${PROJECT_ID}/hello:v1` will be available.
 You can list the images you have built in your project using: